aneeshv12/ImageGenerator/README.md

 Using the OpenAI API, generate an image based on any text that is inputted

 ## Getting Started
 * Go to (https://beta.openai.com/) and register for a free account.
-After signing up, create an API account under settings.
+After signing up, create an API key under settings.
 * Clone the repository using this command:
 ```
 git@github.com:aneeshv12/ImageGenerator.git